 Websites such as eBay use the auction format, whereby you can set your price and have interested parties bid on the engagement ring.
-Much like with online ads, you will need to ensure that you do not share any unnecessary personal information.
-Be prepared for the sale to take anywhere from a few weeks to a few months.
+Much like with online ads, you will need to ensure that you do not share any unnecessary personal information and also be prepared for the sale to take anywhere from a few weeks to a few months.
 Ultimately, there is no guarantee of a sale with this option.

 - Expert Online Diamond Buyers

-At WP Diamonds, we specialize in safely buying your engagement rings, luxury jewelry, watches and handbags in as little as 24 hours.
+At WP Diamonds, we specialize in safely buying your engagement rings and other jewelry in as little as 24 hours.
 Our secure and expert service has earned us an A+ rating with the BBB and we work with hundreds of satisfied customers every day.
 As specialist online diamond buyers, we have the industry connections necessary to get you the best price possible.
 Best of all, there are no fees, commissions or high-pressure sales tactics.

-To get a price quote on your engagement ring today, fill out our simple online form.
-Or call or text us at 646-758-0270 to speak with our GIA certified gemologists.
+To get a price quote on your engagement ring today, fill out our simple online form or call or text us at 646-758-0270 to speak with our GIA certified gemologists today.

 We also offer a trade-in program where you can update your engagement ring.
-Simply sell your ring to us and receive up to 10% more on your price in store credit with one of our many partners.
+How does this work?
+Simply sell your ring to us and receive up to 20% more on your price in store credit with one of our many partners.